jiteshjha/hello_friend/README.md

 ## Features:
 * Call for help using the SOS module
-* Find the best route to get to your destination
+* Find the best route to your destination
 * Catch up on the latest news
-* Find out what new words mean
+* Find out meaning for a new word
 * Find your nearest ATM
 * In a foreign country?
-Use Translate to speak the native tongue
+Use Translate to speak the native language
 * Keep up with the stock market
 * Check out information on all the movies
 * Prepare for sun or rain with weather updates